 Each evaluation has several steps, from definition to results.
 You can navigate between steps of one evaluation by clicking on the corresponding button:

-Evaluations can be defined in visionCATS methods too, but, due to the absence of documentation data, they are limited to the Definition (without vial-related sections) and Integration tabs.
+Evaluations can be defined in visionCATS methods too, but, due to the absence of detection data, they are limited to configuration options available in the Definition, Integration and Results tabs.

 - Substance assignment